bioidiap/bob.bio.base/doc/experiments.rst

 .. code-block:: sh

-   $ bob pipelines vanilla-biometrics --database mobio-image --preprocessor face-crop-eyes --extractor linearize --algorithm pca --output pca-experiment -vv
+   $ bob pipelines vanilla-biometrics --database atnt --preprocessor face-crop-eyes --extractor linearize --algorithm pca --output atnt-experiment -vv

 .. note::
    When running an experiment twice, you might realize that the second execution of the same experiment is much faster than the first one.